Ifat (historical region): History

 During Islam's inception tradition states the Banu Makhzum and Umayyad coalitions quarreled in Ifat.
 According to historian Enrico Cerulli, in thirteenth century Sultan Umar Walasma founded the Ifat Sultanate in Ifat after overthrowing the Makhzumi dynasty and subsequently invading states of Hubat, Gidaya, Hargaya etc. The later Ifat rulers who are described as zealous would expand their dominion from Zequalla in eastern Shewa to Zeila on the coast of Somalia thus the Muslim dominated regions of the Horn of Africa would be known as Ifat up to the fourteenth century.

+Medieval Mamluk historian al-Maqrizi describing the dominion of Ifat states:

+The length of this kingdom is 15 days, and its breadth twenty.
+It abounds with well inhabited towns and the price of corn is not high.
+This was told to me by Sheikh Shihab ad din Ahmed ibn Abdal of Moghreb who travelled throughout the world.
+"When I was in Awfat", he said, "I saw in that town Damascus grapes of which bunches bunches bearing about 100 grapes were sold for 4 dirham".

 In 1328 during Emperor Amda Seyon of Ethiopia's crusades, the territory of Ifat was invaded and incorporated into his empire after defeating its sultan Haqq ad-Din I's forces in battle.
 Ifat would lose its prominence as the Muslim power in the region to Adal following the Abyssinian annexation of its dominion.

 In the mid fourteenth century Ifat leader Jamal ad-Din I would rebel against Abyssinia by forming an alliance with the Adal leader Salih to battle the forces of the emperor Amda Seyon.
 In the late fourteenth century, Ifat rebel leaders Haqq ad-Din II and Sa'ad ad-Din II transferred their base to Adal in the Harar region founding the Adal Sultanate.
 These two Walasma princes exiled from Ifat had moved to an area around Harar which today Argobba and Harari speakers exist.
 According to Harari tradition numerous Argobba people had fled Ifat, and settled around Harar in the Aw Abdal lowlands during their conflict with Abyssinia in the fifteenth century, a gate was thus named after them called the gate of Argobba.
 According to Ayele Tariku, in the mid-1400s emperor Zara Yaqob assigned a military battalion in Ifat region following his successful defence of the frontier from the attacks of Adal Sultanate.